EasterCompany/.github/README.md

-# .github
+# Easter Company

-Contains a public README file with information on setting up a development environment for Overlord.
+The `profile` directory Contains a README file with information on setting up your development environment for Overlord.